-It’s estimated that around 50% of consumers who conducted a search on their smartphone to find a store visited the store that they found within a 24 hour period and 18% of people even went as far as to secure the intended sale that very same day.
+It’s estimated that around 50% of consumers who searched their smartphone to find a store visited the store that they found within 24 hours.
+Furthermore, 18% of people even went as far as to secure the intended sale that very same day.

-Local search refers to consumers using terms such as ‘near me’, ‘nearest’ or location i.e ‘Manchester’ when performing an online search in order to find a particular business in close proximity to them.
+Local search, or local SEO, refers to consumers using terms such as ”˜near me, ”˜nearest’ or ”˜local’ when performing an online search to find a particular business near them.

 Users are naturally more inclined to pick the top link, which often earns its status as a result of a great local search strategy.

 Sometimes user opinions can be swayed by the online reviews which work in unison with local search.
-In fact, it was found that 88% of people trust online reviews just as much as they trust personal (face-to-face) recommendations.
+It was found that 88% of people trust online reviews just as much as they trust personal (face-to-face) recommendations.

-With such promising sales opportunities from this search feature, it’s crucial that businesses are getting it right.
+With such promising sales opportunities from this search feature, businesses must be getting it right.
 We’re keen to express the absolute and unquestionable value of local search.
 So, we put it to the test.

 After ensuring that our smartphone IP addresses corresponded to our current location IP address (just to get technical with you), we set to work on testing the local pubs, eateries and shops.

-Out of all of the localities that we tested, one company that really impressed us was Superdrug.
+Out of all of the localities that we tested, one company that impressed us was Superdrug.

-What we found: when you search for ‘beauty stores near me’ and even ‘where can I find face powder near me‘, Superdrug comes out on top.
-Even though it is positioned less than 200 ft away from a main competitor who doesn’t appear in the first 50 searches.
+What we found: when you search for ”˜beauty stores near me and even ”˜where can I find face powder near me‘, Superdrug comes out on top.
+Even though it is positioned less than 200 ft away from the main competitor (who, by the way, doesn’t appear at all).